artemkk/artemkk/README.md

 - I’m @artemkk (artemkuryachy.blogspot.com)
 - I’m interested in ... reading, history, film, and cooking.
 - I’m currently learning ...
-Kubernetes, AWS, and Docker.
+Leetcode, Data Warehousing fundamentals and Flask.
 - I’m looking to collaborate on ... nothing particular at the moment.

 <!---